 Section 6.1 specified that a new bit of the tertiary processor-based VM-execution controls would be defined as "Enable HLAT" VM-execution control.
-If bit position "X" is chosen for those controls, a processor that supports the 1-setting of the control sets bit "X" of the IA32_VMX_PROCBASED_CTLS3 MSR (address 492H).
-RDMSR of that MSR returns 1 in bit "X" of EDX.
+A processor that supports the 1-setting of the control sets bit 1 of the IA32_VMX_PROCBASED_CTLS3 MSR (address 492H).
+RDMSR of that MSR returns 1 in bit 1 of EDX.

 Section 6.1 specified that a new bit of the tertiary processor-based VM-execution controls would be defined as "Enable Paging-Write" VM-execution control.
-If bit position "X" is chosen for those controls, a processor that supports the 1-setting of the control sets bit "X" of the IA32_VMX_PROCBASED_CTLS3 MSR (address 492H).
-RDMSR of that MSR returns 1 in bit "X" of EDX.
+A processor that supports the 1-setting of the control sets bit 2 of the IA32_VMX_PROCBASED_CTLS3 MSR (address 492H).
+RDMSR of that MSR returns 1 in bit 2 of EDX.

 Section 6.1 specified that a new bit of the tertiary processor-based VM-execution controls would be defined as "Enable Guest Paging Verification" VM-execution control.
-If bit position "X" is chosen for those controls, a processor that supports the 1-setting of the control sets bit "X" of the IA32_VMX_PROCBASED_CTLS3 MSR (address 492H).
-RDMSR of that MSR returns 1 in bit "X" of EDX.
+A processor that supports the 1-setting of the control sets bit 3 of the IA32_VMX_PROCBASED_CTLS3 MSR (address 492H).
+RDMSR of that MSR returns 1 in bit 3 of EDX.